watthem/matthewhendricks.net/blog/posts/review-the-untethered-soul.md

 ### Habits and Pain

 If you are avoiding pain, you are letting pain run your life.
-And the clever solutions we develop to avoid our problems actually help us avoid those feelings - in reality they make keep these problems closer to us than ever.
+And the clever solutions we develop to avoid our problems actually help us avoid those feelings - in reality they make us keep these problems closer to us than ever.

 Pain is a chemical response to an emotion.
 Like any emotion, it needs to be released.
-We should not undermine the stress cycle process.
+We should not undermine the stress-response cycle and its process.
 We have trivialized the idea in the past.
 But the result only creates more pain.

 By avoiding our emotions, we are avoiding a key step in the human body’s strategy for processing challenges.